Rotated Mean-Field Variational Inference and Iterative Gaussianization: Rotation selection via relative score PCA

 When $\mu$ satisfies a subspace logarithmic Sobolev inequality, this inequality provides an upper bound on the reconstruction error $\inf_{\ell} \kl{\nu}{\nu_{R_r,\ell}}$.
 The bound is minimized when the columns of $R_r$ are chosen as the leading eigenvectors of the relative Fisher information matrix

 which is the central idea behind CDR~\citep{zahm2022certified}.

 In our setting, if we take $\nu=p$ as the target and $\mu=\gamma$ as the standard Gaussian, the matrix $\FI(p,\gamma)$ is not tractable, since evaluating it requires samples from $p$---the very challenge we aim to overcome.
 This is also why CDR relies on iterative procedures.
 A natural alternative is to swap the roles of $p$ and $\gamma$, considering instead $\FI(\gamma,p)$, which can be estimated by sampling from $\gamma$.
-However, although the leading eigenvectors of $\FI(\gamma,p)$ identify the subspace that are, in some sense, optimal for modifying $p$ to better approximate $\gamma$, these directions are not necessarily well-suited for constructing mean-field approximations.
+However, although the leading eigenvectors of $\FI(\gamma,p)$ can still be informative for constructing low-dimensional approximation, these directions are not necessarily well-suited for constructing mean-field approximations.